 Etihad is widely regarded as one of the better airlines; even their economy class earns praise, though of course Business Class is several notches better.
 Their long-haul Business Class section is set in a staggered 1-2-1 layout and the middle seats in certain rows are right next to each other, with large armrests on either side closest to the aisle.
-That means you get a bit more privacy with your seat mate, along with your own lie-flat seat, a personal 15-inch LCD screen, and chauffeured limo service to the airport so you can arrive in style.
+That means you get a bit more privacy with your seatmate, along with your own lie-flat seat, a personal 15-inch LCD screen, and chauffeured limo service to the airport so you can arrive in style.

 Cathay Pacific's Business Class is also set up in a 1-2-1 configuration where the middle seats are angled toward one another, great for traveling couples who want some face time during the flight.
 The lie-flat seats are spacious and comfortable, with 81 inches of recline and 21 inches of width.
-There's also a large entertainment screen, lounge access, and award-winning cuisine served on board, all of which add up to a one of the best flying experiences available.
+There's also a large entertainment screen, lounge access, and award-winning cuisine served on board, all of which add up to one of the best flying experiences available.

-Swiss offers its Business Class passengers plenty of perks, like priority check-in, lounge access, and a very generous luggage allowance of two checked bags and two carryons.
+Swiss offers it's Business Class passengers plenty of perks, like priority check-in, lounge access, and a very generous luggage allowance of two checked bags and two carry-ons.
 But its in-flight service is even better.
 Lie-flat seats in Swiss Business Class are 79 inches long and 20 inches wide, with a built-in power outlet, plenty of storage, and a massage function.
 There's award-winning food with a focus on seasonal, regional Swiss cuisine, and of course, delicious Swiss chocolate.

 While configuration varies by aircraft, Air New Zealand's Business Premier class seats offer luxurious leather 22-inch wide lie-flat beds, with ottoman footrest, soft memory foam mattress, duvet and two full-size pillows that make it easy to sleep away most of the long flight.
 There's premium check-in, lounge access, an amenity kit, and Kiwi cuisine designed by consultant chefs with a focus on New Zealand ingredients and wine.

-Singapore Airlines Business Class boasts the widest seat in the world at a whopping 28 inches wide (and up to 34-inches on some aircraft).
+Singapore Airlines' Business Class boasts the widest seat in the world at a whopping 28 inches wide (and up to 34-inches on some aircraft).
 The Scottish leather seat transforms into a 78-inch-long bed and there's in-seat power, plenty of storage space, and an 18-inch screen for in-flight entertainment.
 In addition to comfort, there's a focus on exceptional food.
 Meals are created by an International Culinary Panel of chefs and wines are chosen by master sommeliers who pay special attention to how altitude affects the wine's taste.

-The Air France Business Class experience starts at the airport with priority check-in and lounge access, and continues with a comfortable, spacious seat and extraordinary service that includes champagne and dishes designed by Michelin-starred chef Daniel Boulud.
+The Air France Business Class experience starts at the airport with priority check-in and lounge access and continues with a comfortable, spacious seat and extraordinary service that includes champagne and dishes designed by Michelin-starred chef Daniel Boulud.
 Lie-flat seats are 77 inches in length, with a feather pillow and soft duvet, in-seat power and reading light.
-Passengers also receive noise-cancelling headphones and an amenity kit featuring high-quality Clarins products.
+Passengers also receive noise-canceling headphones and an amenity kit featuring high-quality Clarins products.